Driver Dies in Multi-Vehicle Crash on New Hampshire Highway

-The driver of a car died in a crash involving a tractor-trailer and another car on Route 16 in Dover, New Hampshire, state police said.
+The driver of a car died in a crash involving a truck and another car on Route 16 in Dover, New Hampshire, state police said.

 The southbound tractor-trailer went off the road, over a guardrail and into the northbound lane on Monday afternoon, police said.
 It collided with an Acura and a Honda Accord.
 An additional vehicle ran into a guardrail in an attempt to avoid a collision with the tractor-trailer.